31Amin/car_maintenance_tracker/README.md

 - - - -
 ## **<ins>Introduction</ins>**
 This is the third of my milestone projects, as part of the Code Institute full stack developer course  The project car maintenance tracking tool.
 It has a front end using Flask framework, with Materlize CSS library for the majority of the styling.
-The project also contains, custom HTMl, CSS & Javascript.
+The project also contains, custom HTMl, CSS & JavaScript.

 ## **<ins>Project_Motivation</ins>**